open-telemetry/opentelemetry-specification/specification/trace/api.md

 (typically based on the `sampled` flag of a `TraceFlags` on [SpanContext](#spancontext)).

-This flag may be `true` despite the entire trace being sampled out.
-This allows to record and process information about the individual Span without sending it to the backend.
-An example of this scenario may be recording and processing of all incoming requests for the processing and building of SLA/SLO latency charts while sending only a subset - sampled spans - to the backend.
-See also the [sampling section of SDK design](sdk.md#sampling).

 Users of the API should only access the `IsRecording` property when instrumenting code and never access `SampledFlag` unless used in context propagators.